MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

 24. Select **Create** in the pane that appears.

-25. Return to the Hunting page in the Azure Sentinel portal.
+25. Return to the Hunting page in the Microsoft Sentinel portal.

 26. Select the **Bookmarks** tab.